stef/MACC/README.markdown

 Sample session with 3 participants

-Notice: this is a local file session, for torirc branch substitute the /tmp/tmp. files with the onion addresses of the clients
+Notice: this is a local file session, for torirc branch substitute the /tmp/tmp.* files with the tor hidden service addresses of the clients

     # first agent has italian names for the peers
     ../macc.sh ../server/